About the Author :: Brief Academic Biographies ::

 About the Author

 My name is Jacob Levernier.
 I am passionate about coming to some sensible answers about doing data science in an ethical way.
-I am also the CLIR Bollinger Postdoctoral Fellow in Library Innovation at the University of Pennsylvania, My position at the University of Pennsylvania is akin to a Concept Designer's in the arts, but for library technology and data mining techniques. an amateur mnemonist, and a student of the Liberal Arts.
+I am also the CLIR Bollinger Postdoctoral Fellow in Library Innovation at the University of Pennsylvania, My position at the University of Pennsylvania is akin to a Concept Designer's in the arts, but for library technology and data mining techniques. an amateur mnemonist, trained in Personality and Social Psychology, and a student of the Liberal Arts.

-Data science is exciting.
+This field, defined by its intersection among other fields, is exciting.
 Seeing everything as data is fundamentally paradigm-shifting; each new project and devised analysis approach feels like an object placed in an antique Wunderkammer.
 Each excites the imagination and prompts new inquiry.
-In my experience, social scientists typically have very little experience with any sort of programming, and programmers typically have very little experience with statistics or training in research ethics.
+In my experience, social scientists traditionally have little experience with programming, and programmers typically have very little experience with statistics or training in research ethics.
 Neither group tends much to connect the history of ethics to ongoing investigations.
 History, I think, can ably found future inquiry.
 Old words can ring true in new and formative ways.
 The ideas of those who have come before us, especially outside of our own fields of specialty, can push us forward to develop not only sound methodologies for pursuing the answers we seek but also innovative questions through which to begin that pursuit.
-This field is new, its questions are increasing in their relevancy, and it lends itself to an interdisciplinary approach.
+This field is changing because its upstream fields are changing.
+Its questions are increasing in their relevancy, and it lends itself to an interdisciplinary approach.

 About this Website